 Abstract

 Thermoacoustic refrigeration is an evolving cooling technology where the acoustic power is used to pump heat.
 The operating conditions and geometric parameters are important for the thermoacoustic refrigerator performance, as they affect both its performance and the temperature difference across the stack.
 This paper investigates the effect of the stack geometric parameters and operating conditions on the performance of a standing wave thermoacoustic refrigerator and the temperature difference across the stack.
 DeltaEC software is used to make the thermoacoustic refrigerator model.
-From the obtained results, normalized values for the operating conditions and geometric parameters are collected to compromise both the performance and the temperature difference across the stack.
+From the obtained results, normalised values for the operating conditions and geometric parameters are collected to compromise both the performance and the temperature difference across the stack.

 Introduction